sylhare/Type-on-Strap/_posts/2019-05-18-color-post.md

 # What a colorful post!

-This is an idea that came from [xukimseven/HardCandy-Jekyll](https://github.com/xukimseven/HardCandy-Jekyll) looking at this cheerful and colorful them, I wanted to enable something similar for mine.
+This is an idea that came from [xukimseven/HardCandy-Jekyll](https://github.com/xukimseven/HardCandy-Jekyll) looking at this cheerful and colorful theme, I wanted to enable something similar for Type-on-Strap.

-You can go fork and star hers too! 😉
+You can go fork and star _HardCandy-Jekyll_ too! 😉

 <!--more-->